2017 Dumfries and Galloway Council election: Annandale East and Eskdale

+Aftermath

-††On 26 February 2019, Labour Cllr Ronnie Nicholson resigned from the party and became an Independent.
+On 26 February 2019, Labour Cllr Ronnie Nicholson resigned from the party and became an Independent.

-†††On 12 April 2019, Castle Douglas and Crocketford Conservative Cllr David James resigned from the party and became an Independent claiming the party avoided making policies.
+On 12 April 2019, Castle Douglas and Crocketford Conservative Cllr David James resigned from the party and became an Independent claiming the party avoided making policies.

-††††On 5 July 2019, Mid and Upper Nithsdale SNP Cllr Andrew Wood resigned from the party and became an Independent.
+On 5 July 2019, Mid and Upper Nithsdale SNP Cllr Andrew Wood resigned from the party and became an Independent.
 On 21 September 2020, Cllr.
 Wood announced that he had joined the Conservative party.